KNFullStack/KN-Fitness/README.md

 ## Known Bugs
 1. Featured product image was not resizing correctly on smaller viewing windows.
 The image appeared distorted but has been corrected.
    * Corrected by removing the height property in the image's ID selector.
+2. Fixed top navigation bar error when clicking links.
+Caused the user to be taken too far down the page.
+This was corrected by the using the CSS property "scroll-margin-top", which I learned about on [stackoverflow](https://stackoverflow.com/).
+See Acknowledgments for user who helped along with a link to the thread.

 ## Lighthouse Results
 ### Performance